 Find out more about the differences between PNGs and JPEGs.

 Are PNGs raster or vector files?

 PNGs are a form of raster file.
-That means they’re built using a fixed number of color pixels, rather than the mathematical algorithms used in vector files.
+That means they’re built using a fixed number of colour pixels, rather than the mathematical algorithms used in vector files.
 Raster files like PNGs tend to work better for detailed photos and graphics, whereas vector files are usually a better choice for logo designs and illustrations.

 Do PNGs support EXIF data from digital cameras?

-EXIF data relates to camera exposure details, the time a photo was saved, and more.
+EXIF data relates to camera exposure details, the time a photo was saved and more.
 One of the drawbacks of the PNG file format is that it’s unable to embed EXIF data, which many digital cameras currently use.
 So, using a PNG may pose a problem if you want to immediately see detailed information about the individual pictures you’ve taken.

 How effectively do PNG files display written text?

 Very effectively.
-The lossless compression of PNG files means they can display text-heavy images such as screenshots and page layouts at a high quality.
+The lossless compression of PNG files means they can display text-heavy images such as screenshots and page layouts at a high-quality.
 The same goes for scans of printed text including handwritten documents and newspaper pages.
 None of the original image data gets sacrificed during the compression process.

 Learn more about similar file types to PNGs.

 Want to make a PNG smaller?
 Learn how to compress an image.